Can I Sue the School if My Child Was Bullied?

 - The amount of damages you want to claim, if the total is less than $10,000.
 If you are pursuing over $10,000 in damages, you do not need to include the dollar amount.

-It is best to speak with a Bakersfield school bullying attorney before filing your claim or writing the notice of claim.
+It is best to speak with a school bullying attorney before filing your claim or writing the notice of claim.
 Your attorney will understand whether or not your case qualifies for legal action, as well as the specific requirements and filing deadlines you will need to adhere to when pursuing a claim against a school district.
-If you have not done so already, speak to your attorney as soon as possible to strategize your next steps.
+If you have not done so already, speak to your personal injury attorney in Bakersfield as soon as possible to strategize your next steps.